 Roxicodone is a brand-name version of the drug oxycodone hydrochloride, an opioid painkiller.[1]

-Doctors use this medication to treat moderate-to-severe pain that hasn’t responded to other therapies.
+Doctors use this medication to treat moderate-to-severe pain that hasn’t responded to other therapies or for short-term pain management such as after a surgery or procedure.
 The effects of a single dose of Roxicodone typically last three to four hours.

 Doctors and patients must be very careful when considering the drug’s potential benefits for treating pain.
-Oxycodone has significant misuse potential.
+Roxis like oxycodone have significant misuse potential.

 Roxicodone Misuse